It could be a while before Coloradans see liquor store chains or the proliferation of craft beer on grocery shelves.

 Prior to the compromise bill, Colorado only allowed grocery stores to sell beer with as much as 3.2 percent alcohol by weight or 4 percent by volume.
 In a chain of grocery stores like King Soopers and Safeway, only one site in the state could sell full-strength beer, wine and liquor.
 These locations are called “liquor-licensed drug stores.”

 The new rules will allow grocery stores to sell full-strength beer, wine and liquor in up to five locations until 2022.
-The cap increases every five years through 2027, at which point the stores can have up to 20 locations.
+The cap increases every five years until 2037, at which point the stores can have up to 20 locations.

 The sites that currently just sell 3.2 beer can switch to selling any malt beverage including craft beer.
 It’s unclear if each grocery store site will have to apply to sell full-strength beer, if they’ll need approval from local city councils and governments or if there will be caps on how many stores transition at a time.